jmfcool/jmfcool.js/README.md

 ### Running Tests

 Runs the unit tests in the test directory.
+The format for creating unit tests is *.test.js.

 ```
 gulp jest